Program length: 1 semester

 How to apply

 - Email.
-Your affiliate university's speech pathology program director or clinical director should email the Speech Pathology Internship director at Mayo Clinic to indicate his or her support for your acceptance as well as to provide your email and phone contact information.
+Your affiliate university's Speech Language Pathology program director or clinical director should email the Speech Language Pathology Internship director at Mayo Clinic to indicate his or her support for your acceptance as well as to provide your email and phone contact information.
 Students should not contact the Speech Language Pathology Internship director directly.

 During this internship, learning experiences allow students to: